-Coach Kelly is excited to join the Camp PAL team this summer.
+Coach Kelly has worked at Camp Pal for longer than she can count (tehehe!).
 She is currently a student at Loyola University where she is pursuing a degree in Secondary Education and English, and has made the Dean’s Honor Roll every semester.
 She hopes to become a high school English teacher after graduation.

 Prior to joining Camp PAL, Coach Kelly served as a lead counselor and lifeguard at Camp Tekakwitha in Williamsburg, KS.
 As a future educator, she believes learning can happen anywhere and is excited to make learning new things fun at Camp PAL.